 More and more divorced parents share physical custody and visitation of their children, moving them between households every few days or every other week.
 But many divorcing couples decide — or the court orders — that one parent should have sole physical custody and the other should have regular visitation rights.

 In Illinois (as in other states), courts distinguish between legal and physical custody.
 Legal custody gives a parent the right to make important decisions about raising the child, such as where the child will go to school, religious training, and so on.
 Physical custody refers to where the child actually lives.

-In some scenarios, the custodial parent obtains a job in a new location that extends outside of the Rockford area, or re-marries and the new spouse lives in a different location.
-In situations like this, the court takes into account the “Best Interest of the Child” as it's standard.
+In some scenarios, the custodial parent obtains a job in a new location that extends outside of the Rockford area, or remarries and moves to live with the new spouse in a different location.
+This is commonly referred to as a “move-away” situation.

 Regardless of scenario, however, the court takes into account the “Best Interest of the Child” as its standard when deciding on custody and visitation rights.

 The factors a court must consider include, among other things, the wishes of the parents; the wishes of the child; the relationship between the child and his parents or siblings; the child’s adjustment to his home, school and community; the mental and physical health of everyone involved; the risk or existence of physical violence or abuse by the potential custodian; and the willingness of and ability of each parent to facilitate a good relationship between the child and the other parent.

 While joint custody is not always awarded, parents can agree to joint custody or either parent can request joint custody.
 And if one parent requests joint custody, the court must take it into consideration.

 If the parents cannot reach an agreement on custody, the court can require the parties to attend mediation to help the parents attempt to reach their own agreement regarding custody and visitation.
 If mediation is unsuccessful, the custody issues proceed to trial, and the mediation discussions remain confidential.